solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/README.md

 ## Proposal Specific Contract

 Protocols using FPS must create their own Proposal Specific Contracts, conforming to FPS standards.
-These contracts override functions relevant to the particular proposal, such as `deploy()` and `_afterDeploy()` for proposals involving new contract deployments.
+These contracts override functions relevant to the particular proposal, such as `deploy()` and `_afterDeployMock()` for proposals involving new contract deployments.
 For more details, refer to [internal functions](internal-functions.md).

 ## Test Suite